WFU-HPC/deac-docs/source/reference-slurm.rst

 Partitions
 ----------

-The DEAC Cluster has 4 primary partitions
+The DEAC Cluster has 4 primary partitions:

 * **large** - Jobs > 1 node, <180 days; the default partition.
 * **small** - Jobs = 1 node, <1 day; receives double partition priority as large.
 * **gpu** - Jobs <= 2 nodes, <28 days; only partition with GPU resources.
 * **interactive** - Jobs = 1 node, <1 day; all interactive jobs run here.

+The small, large, and interactive partitions share the same nodes.
+The only difference is the limits set by running jobs, and the priority assigned to each job upon submission.
+The GPU partition is comprised of GPU nodes, which can also be found in the interactive partition.

 .. _sec.slurm.deac.features: